2024 United States House of Representatives elections

 The Republicans, led by incumbent Speaker Mike Johnson, narrowly maintained control of the House with a small majority of 220 seats (the narrowest since 1930), winning the House popular vote by 4 million votes and a narrow margin of 2.6%.
+This resulted in the smallest Republican majority since 2000.
 Democrats made a net gain of 1 seat from the Republicans, which represents the smallest net change in US history in the House of Representatives.
 (Note: This does not include the 2024 New York's 3rd congressional district special election, which Democrats picked up in February 2024 and held in November.)
-The majority was decided by just over 7,000 votes across three congressional districts (Iowa's 1st, Colorado's 8th, and Pennsylvania's 7th) out of nearly 148 million cast in this election; this was a roughly 2-point bias in favor of Democrats, resulting from Democratic outperformance in swing districts.
+The majority was decided by just over 7,000 votes across three congressional districts (Iowa's 1st, Colorado's 8th, and Pennsylvania's 7th) out of nearly 148 million cast in these elections; this was a roughly 2-point bias in favor of Democrats, resulting from Democratic outperformance in swing districts.
 Despite the Democratic overperformance, the results gave Republicans a government trifecta for the first time since the 115th Congress, after the 2016 election.

-This election marked the first time since 2016 where Republicans won a majority of the congressional delegation in Pennsylvania and Michigan.
-This election also marked the first time since 2008 in which Democrats won more than one seat in Alabama, and the first time since 2006 when Democrats won more than one seat in Louisiana.
+These elections marked the first time since 2016 where Republicans won a majority of the congressional delegation in Pennsylvania and Michigan.
+They also marked the first time since 2008 in which Democrats won more than one seat in Alabama, and the first time since 2006 when Democrats won more than one seat in Louisiana.
 However, both cases were due to new seats created by redistricting.
-This election saw Republicans win the majority of congressional districts in 30 states while the Democrats won a majority in 18 states.
+These elections saw Republicans win the majority of congressional districts in 30 states while the Democrats won a majority in 18 states.
 Two states (Colorado and Minnesota) elected a split house delegation.
 Sarah McBride of Delaware became the first openly transgender member elected to the United States Congress.
 This was the third presidential election cycle in a row in which the victorious presidential party lost seats in the House while holding its majority.